anira-project/anira/docs/sphinx/web-api/architecture.rst

 even when a forward pass takes longer than one audio block.

-The worker hosts the inference engine itself, regardless of where that engine actually runs. ``anira-web`` ships with two built-in engines:
+The worker hosts the inference engine itself, regardless of where that engine actually runs. ``Anira Web`` ships with two built-in engines:
 ONNX Runtime compiled into the WASM module, and ``onnxruntime-web`` on the JavaScript side (:js:class:`ONNXRuntimeWebBackend`).
 User-written JS backends also run on this worker.
 See :doc:`custom_inference_backends`.